ifwe/bruce/doc/design.md

 responsibility for message batching is divided between the dispatcher threads and the router thread, according to the types of messages being sent and how batching is configured.
-Compression is handled completely by the dispatcher send threads.
+Compression is handled completely by the dispatcher send threads, which are also responsible for assembling message batches into produce requests and doing final partition selection as described in the section on batching below.

 An error ACK received from Kafka will cause the receive thread that got the ACK to respond in one of four ways:

 1. Queue the corresponding message set to be resent to the same broker by the